 Vitamin C may reduce side effects of insomnia

 Furthermore, chronic poor sleep can impair memory!
 But, high doses of vitamin C can prevent spatial memory impairment, improving antioxidant defense mechanisms of the hippocampus.

 How much vitamin C per day for a good night’s sleep?

 The recommended daily intake of vitamin C is 75 mg for women and 90 mg for men.
 Smokers, pregnant and lactating women, people with diabetes, people who want to lose weight, and athletes need higher doses, though.

 In most cases, a daily vitamin C dose of 250-500 mg is more than enough for treating insomnia.
-You can get 250 mg of vitamin C per day by eating 5 servings of vitamin C-rich fruits and vegetables.
+You can get 250 mg of vitamin C per day by eating 5 servings of fruits and vegetables high in vitamin C.